-To gain admission to the orchard you need to purchase a bag or a basket and up to four admissions are included.
+To gain admission to the orchard you need to purchase a bag or a basket.
+This includes up to four admissions.
 Each additional person in your party pays an extra apple picking fee.
-Once you have paid your admission fee, you will travel out to the orchard via a tractor pulled train (or you can walk).
+Once you have paid, guests travel out to the orchard via a tractor pulled train (or you can walk).
 If you have a small cargo wagon (highly recommend with young ones as apples are heavy and little legs get tired) or stroller, they will help load it in the train for you.
 The ride is a short ten minute tour through the orchard, giving you a quick overview of the property.

-After a short ride, they deposit anxious apple hunters near the trees that are ripe for picking.
-Our family likes to spread out and search on our own to find our favorites we have enjoyed over the years (Zestar, Golden Supreme, and everyone’s favorite, Honeycrisp).
-Now that they’re older, the boys really enjoy “climbing” the trees and reaching those on the highest branches.
-We remind them to slowly pull the fruit from the branch if it is ready (not sharply pull because that’s bad for the tree) and remind the kids down below to watch for falling objects if they’re standing below.
+After a short ride, apple hunters are deposited near the trees that are ripe for picking.
+Our family likes to spread out and search on our own to find our favorites (Zestar, Golden Supreme, and everyone’s favorite, Honeycrisp).
+Remind kids to slowly pull the fruit from the branch if it is ready (not sharply pull because that’s bad for the tree) and tell other kids down below to watch for falling objects if they’re standing below.

-When you finish gathering your fruit, the kids will inevitably want to explore the Farm Park and Barn Yard.
+After picking apples, the kids will inevitably want to explore the Farm Park and Barn Yard.
 The Farm Park has multiple play structures, a small corn maze, pedal carts, a dry corn box (think sandbox filled with corn kernels), and gemstone mining (my kids’ favorite).
 Some of the animals you will find are bunnies, chickens, and goats.
 They also offer guided pony rides.
-Tickets are necessary for certain activities, but climbing on the play structures and exploring the maze is included in your orchard admission.
+Tickets are necessary for certain activities, but climbing on the play structures and exploring the maze is included in admission.

 A trip to any orchard is special, we just happen to enjoy Apple Holler.
 We love their expansive property and large variety of apples.
 The season begins in August and runs through October, allowing for return trips if you love apples.
 Even when the parking lot is overflowing, there still seem to be plenty of apples left to pick!